About It TakeS Guts

 Though Kobe had only a very small piece of colon left, it was enough to cause quite a few problems for him.
 We were unable unable to get his flares under control; he was bleeding from the rectum and needed blood transfusions to keep his hemoglobin and hematocrit numbers stable.
 In March, 2012, Kobe’s labs came back with elevated lipase levels, which could be indicative of pancreatitis, so he was sent for an MRI.
 The MRI showed that he has a large cyst on his pancreas.
 It also showed that his bile ducts are beading.
 He was sent for another MRI with a liver biopsy the very next day, the result of which is still in question.
 Kobe is now dealing with an undiagnosed liver disease.

 Since that diagnosis new symptoms have surfaced that greatly affect Kobe’s daily life.
 He suffers from chronic and intense nausea.
-He now has a feeding tube to help him get the nutrients he is unable to ingest orally.
+He now has a feeding tube to help him get the nutrients and hydration he is unable to ingest orally.
 Kobe LOVES food, not always being able to eat it is very frustrating for him.
 Imagine going through each day nauseous.
 It’s awful.
 Headaches are now a daily occurrence as is fatigue, back pain and the never ending stomach pain.
-We are in need of answers and treatments to help him get his life back.

 Kobe’s road has certainly been bumpy.
 He has undergone so many treatments, procedures, tests and infusions that we have lost count.
-He knows more about picc lines, colonoscopies, portocaths, IV's, labs, intestines, catheters, ileostomies and hospitals than most adults.
-Yet, most of the time, Kobe is doing what kids do; you’ll find him laughing and smiling.
+He knows all about about picc lines, colonoscopies, portocaths, IV's, labs, intestines, catheters, ileostomies and hospitals.
+He has learned how to find his joy in the midst of his challenges.
 He is constantly teaching us about courage and reminding us about what is important in life.
-He is a joy to his family and many friends, all of whom share the fond hope that he will lead a life free of pain and full of love and laughter.
+He brings so much light to his family and friends, all of whom share the fond hope that one day he will lead a life free of pain and full of love and laughter.